Geometric theory of composition operators on Sobolev spaces: On the weak inverse mapping theorem for Sobolev homeomorphisms

 In this section we consider weak regularity properties of mappings inverse to homeomorphisms that generate bounded composition operators on Sobolev spaces.
-On this base we prove that mappings inverse to homeomorphisms generating bounded composition operators on Sobolev spaces
+On this base we prove that if $\varphi:\Omega\to\widetilde{\Omega}$ is a homeomorphism which generates a bounded composition operator